afourmy/pyNMS/README.md

-shapely, shapefile, pyproj (mandatory: used for shapefile import) xlrd, xlwt, yaml (desirable: used for saving projects) numpy, cvxopt (optional: used for linear programming) NAPALM (optional: used for network automation)
+shapely, shapefile, pyproj (mandatory: used for shapefile import) xlrd, xlwt, yaml (desirable: used for saving projects) numpy, cvxopt (optional: used for linear programming) jinja2, netmiko, NAPALM (optional: used for network automation)
 ```

 In order to use pyNMS, you need to run **main.py**.